 An account may be “rolled over” or transferred to another account within a financial institution in Arizona’s Education Savings Plan or to another provider in the AESP (without penalty) once per calendar year.
 However, this must be a transfer or “rollover” not a withdrawal, or it will be deemed an unqualified withdrawal and be subject to penalties and taxes.
 You can also “rollover” your account to another state’s plan if so desired.

-An individual may contribute up to $17,000 annually or $34,000 for married couples filing jointly without paying gift taxes or filing a gift tax return.
+As of January 1, 2024, an individual may contribute up to $18,000 annually or $36,000 for married couples filing jointly without paying gift taxes or filing a gift tax return.
 This assumes no other gifts are made to the beneficiary in the same year.

 In 2014, the Achieving a Better Life Experience (ABLE) Act gave 529 account owners the authority to change investment options twice per calendar year or when the designated beneficiary is changed.